 Cash-based businesses forget it.
-As much as you might want to jump into 21st century, Tide just isn't there yet.
+As much as you might want to jump into 21st century, Tide just isn’t there yet.
 Despite the recent addition of cash deposits, better rates can often be had from the traditional banks.
-That being said, for new start-ups and mirco-businesses handle cash, then Tide could still work for you.
+That being said, for new start-ups and mirco-businesses handling cash, then Tide could still work for you initially.

 For everyone else, even those that already have a traditional account, Tide is a good alternative, or even a second account.
-The barrier to entry is low in terms of cost (free) and time (about 5 mins), it's generally a pleasure to use, and new features and improvements are regularly being added.
+The barrier to entry is low in terms of cost (free) and time (about 5 mins), it’s generally a pleasure to use, and new features and improvements are regularly being added.
 Why not give it a shot?
-You can now sign up for a Tide business account online
+Sign up for a Tide business account online